frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

   JSON.parse(http)
 {% endhighlight %}

 You can request a minimum of one or a maximum of fifty artists by modifying the `limit` query parameter at the end of the endpoint (ex: `limit=50`).
-Finally, replace `#{access_token}` with the actual access token and you’ll have a list of the users top 25 artists.
+Finally, replace `#{access_token}` with the actual access token and you’ll receive a list of the users top artists.

-You can take a look at all the other endpoints Spotify offers with their API <a href="https://developer.spotify.com/web-api/endpoint-reference/">here</a>.
+You can take a look at all the other endpoints Spotify's APi offers <a href="https://developer.spotify.com/web-api/endpoint-reference/">here</a>.